tommy-ca/tardis-machine/README.md

 - For Kafka: Confirm `--kafka-acks` and `--kafka-idempotent` match broker durability targets (idempotence requires Kafka >= 0.11 with `acks=all`).
 - For Kafka: Review batching knobs regularly: `--kafka-max-batch-size` should stay below broker `message.max.bytes`, and `--kafka-max-batch-delay-ms` must align with downstream latency budgets.
 - For RabbitMQ: Ensure `--rabbitmq-url` points to a healthy RabbitMQ cluster and `--rabbitmq-exchange` exists or can be auto-created.
+- For Kinesis: Confirm `--kinesis-region` and stream name are correct; ensure IAM permissions allow `PutRecords` on the specified stream.
+- For Kinesis: Review batching knobs regularly: `--kinesis-max-batch-size` should stay below Kinesis `PutRecords` limits (500 records), and `--kinesis-max-batch-delay-ms` must align with downstream latency budgets.
 - Confirm header contracts after schema updates by consuming a sample message and validating Buf-decoded payloads alongside the emitted `payloadCase` and `meta.*` headers.
 - Track retries via application logs; repeated send attempt warnings indicate sustained pressure and should trigger broker-side health checks.
 - Re-run `npm run buf:generate` and rebuild whenever `schemas/proto` changes to keep binary payloads matching the deployed Buf schema version.